Windows search not working or unavailable: A problem that can be simply resolved

 You may attempt launching several commands by means of the Powershell to resolve the trouble.
 Simply copy and paste them.

-- Right-click on Windows icon in the taskbar.
+- Right-click on the Windows icon in the taskbar.
 Select Windows Powershell (Admin).
 Select Yes in UAC window.

 - Submit the given line and hit Enter: PowerShell -ExecutionPolicy Unrestricted